MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *Figure 4.
 Spm loader window.*

 | This window recovers some characteristics of your spm model, which are shown on the top for checking (works for iSOSIA models only).
 Then, you are asked to provide the starting and ending times of your model (in Ma), as well as the number of steps (i.e., the number of topographic files).
-The initial time is greater than the end time.
+The initial time is older than the end time.
 This is required as it will be used to automatically set the time values for the “Time evolution” tab.

 | You are also able to provide a simple pre-spm history for the topographic evolution.
 For that purpose, click on “Pre-history” (Figure 4).
 You will be able to provide 4 parameters:

-    *	*number of pre-steps*: how many steps for the pre-spm history do you want to provide topographic information
+    *	*number of pre-steps*: how many steps for the pre-spm history you want to provide topographic information
-    *	*uplift rate*: this will be spatially uniform and applied to all pre-history steps
+    *	*uplift rate*: this will be assumed to be spatially uniform and applied to all pre-history steps
     *	*sea-level temperature*
     *	*atmospheric lapse rate*

 | PecubeGUI will start from the first topographic file provided and interpolate back the pre-spm topographic history according to the amplitude and offset parameters the user will provide in the next steps (see :ref:`Time-evolution-tab`).
-| After clicking the “Ok” button, the files will be copied and pasted into “your_current_project_path\data\SPM”.
+| After clicking the “Ok” button, the files will be copied and pasted into “your_current_project_path\\data\\SPM”.
 In the meantime, the name “SPM/” is automatically provided to the input parameters “Topography file name”, as well as the grid resolution (i.e., nx and ny, works only with iSOSIA files, Figure 3).

 .. figure:: ../images/setTopography.png
     :scale: 30